-FORM 10-Q
+FORM 10-O

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2020

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 000-20202

-CREDIT ACCEPTANCE CORPORATION

-(Exact name of registrant as specified in its charter)

-Michigan

-(State or other jurisdiction of incorporation or organization) 25505 W. Twelve Mile Road

-Southfield, Michigan

-(Address of principal executive offices)

-(I.R.S.
-Employer Identification No.)

-(Zip Code)

-(Registrant's telephone number, including area code)

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$.01 par value CACC The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No 0

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \Box No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Accelerated filer Non-accelerated filer \Box Smaller reporting Emerging growth company company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-O

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of shares of Common Stock, \$.01 par value, outstanding on July 23, 2020 was 17,649,470.

-TABLE OF CONTENTS
+TOTALITY (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 For the quarterly period ended September 30, 2020 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES E EXCHANGE ACT OF 1934 For the transition period from to Com mission file number 000-2020 )2 CDEDITE A CCE CREDIT ACCE PIANCE CO JKPOKATI ON (Exact name e of registrant as specified in its s charter) Michigan 38-1999511 (State or other jurisdiction of incorporation or organization) 25505 W. Twelve Mile Road (I.R.S.
+Employer Identification No.) Southfield, Michigan 48034-8339 (Address of principal executive offices) (Zip Code) (Registrant's (248) 353-2700 telephone number, including a area code) , , Not Applicable (Former name, former addr ess and former fiscal year, if ch nanged since last report) Securities registered pursuant to Section 12(b) of the Act: • • • Trading symbol(s) Name of each evaluate on w high vagistavad Title of each class Common Stock, \$.01 par value Trading symbol(s) CACC Name of each exchange on w The Nasdaq Stock Ma Indicate by check mark whether the registrant (1) has filed all a during the preceding 12 months (or for such shorter period that requirements for the past 90 days.
+Yes ☑ No ☐ reports required to be filed by Section 13 or 15(d) of the Sec curities Exchange Act o Indicate by check mark whether the registrant has submitted executation S-T ( $\S 232.405$ of this chapter) during the preceding Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large acceleratemerging growth company.
+See the definitions of "large acceleratempany" in Rule 12b-2 of the Exchange Act. an Large accelerated filer ☑ Accelerated filer □ N Non-accelerated filer Smaller reporting □ company Emerging growth company If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to S d for complying with ar ny nev Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of t he Exchange Act).
+Yes □ No [ ✓ The number of shares of Common Stock, \$.01 par value, outstar nding on October 22, 2020 was 17,649,378.